Frequently Asked Questions about Monastic Sites

 Thanks for your interest in Monastic Sites!
 This page answers many questions you may have about our Monastic Sites offering.
-It’s a bit lengthy, so you can also feel free to call Bill Powell (that’s me) right now at (888) 815-7789 or email at monastic (at) wineskinwebsites (dot) com.
+It’s a bit lengthy, so you can also feel free to email us directly at hello (at) wineskinwebsites (dot) com.

 If you’re interested in custom website work, great!
-You can reach me with that same contact info, or you can also use the special contact form on the home page.
+You can reach us with that same contact info, or you can also use the special contact form on the home page.

-Most of this page is info about my “Monastic Sites” offering, but there’s also some general information here about Wineskin Websites.
+Most of this page is info about our “Monastic Sites” offering, but there’s also some general information here about Wineskin Websites.
 For instance…

 What is Wineskin Websites?
 Who is Bill Powell?

-Wineskin Websites is a project of Wineskin Media, which is a small company that is owned and operated by Bill Powell.
+Wineskin Websites is a project of Wineskin Media, which is a small company that is owned and operated by me, Bill Powell, and my team.
 (That’s me over there.)
 I am an active Catholic and a graduate of the Franciscan University of Steubenville, and I’ve been making websites professionally for over ten years.

 You can peruse my portfolio and testimonials on the home page – past clients include Ignatius Press and Christendom College, as well as the Benedictines of Mary, Queen of Apostles, the Carmel of St. Thérèse of Lisieux, and the Carmelite Monastery of the Infant of Prague.

 My wife Beth and I have been blessed with several awesome children, and I am very, very grateful that running my own business allows me to spend so much more time with my family than I would otherwise with a lengthy commute.
 Thank you for helping to make this possible!